This tutorial shows how to draw and shade a realistic looking plum. It includes a total of six steps with pencil drawing examples for each.

 Be sure to make very light strokes for the line drawing portion as you will want them to seamlessly blend into the shading.
 Some of the examples have darker strokes simply to make them easier for you to see.

 Step 1 – Draw an Outline of the Plum

 Make a simple outline drawing of the main shape of the plum.
 In this case it should basically be just an oval.

 Step 2 – Draw the Details

-Draw the smaller details such as the petiole and the characteristic split that plums tend to have.
-It’s important to note that the area the petiole grows from is sort of indented and that the split transitions into to it.
+Draw the smaller details such as the stem and the characteristic split that plums tend to have.
+It’s important to note that the area the stem grows from is sort of indented and that the split transitions into to it.

 Step 3 – Outline the Shadow

 Outline the shape of the shadow the plum will cast on the surface it’s sitting on.
 The shadow will be opposite the main light source which in this case is coming from the top left area of the drawing and also slightly to the front of the plum.
 This means the shadow will be to the right and slightly behind it.